datadiscoveries/Yelp_Sentiment_Analysis/README.md

-# Yelp Neural Network Sentiment Analysis
+# Yelp Sentiment Analysis

 Question:<br>
-Can we build neural network using Yelp reviews to accurately classify customer sentiment as positive or negative?
+Can we build a neural network using Yelp reviews to accurately classify customer sentiment as positive or negative?

 Goals and Techniques:<br>
-The main goal of this analysis is to determine if a neural network accurately predict customer sentiment based on Yelp reviews.
-A recurrent neural network (RNN) was used since it can interpret text sequence inputs and temporal information, while convolutional neural networks (CNNs) cannot.
+The main goal of this analysis is to determine if a neural network can accurately predict customer sentiment based on Yelp reviews.
+A recurrent neural network (RNN) was used since RNNs can understand text, while convolutional neural networks (CNNs) cannot.
+The network was built using the Keras library in TensorFlow.

 Findings:<br>